 Other on Campus Employment

 There are several other on-campus employment opportunities available to all students.
-These positions are usually offered by the outsourced companies that service our campus such as Aramark /Delta Dining, Ellucian/OIT and Barnes & Noble Bookstore.
+These positions are usually offered by the outsourced companies that service our campus, such as Aramark/Delta Dining, Ellucian/OIT and Barnes & Noble Bookstore.
 The opportunities range from full-time to temporary and will be posted in Statesmen Connect as well as other locations.
 You may also visit these departments to inquire about available positions.

 Some internship programs compensate students while others do not.
-Whether paid or unpaid, internships are a great investment to students’ future.
+Whether paid or unpaid, internships are a great investment to any student’s future.
 The job market is extremely competitive and it is important for graduates to have acquired some skills and knowledge related to the career they intend to pursue.
 Work experience is just one benefit of receiving an internship.
 In addition to on-the-job training, recipients have an opportunity to network with corporate leaders, potentially receive scholarships to further education and travel to interesting places.

 Increasingly, employers are utilizing internship and manager trainee programs to assist them in recruiting future employees.
 Thus, deciding to participate in an internship program could (and often does) result in your first post-graduation job.
 The numbers are impressive!
 In a recent report, 75.2% of employers surveyed indicated that their primary goal in hosting interns was to funnel participating students into full-time employment positions; additionally, employers reported a 51.3% “conversion rate” of interns to employee status (source: 2017 Internship & Co-Op Survey Report | National Association of Colleges and Employers).